Uw huidige browser heeft updates nodig. Zolang u niet update zullen bepaalde functionaliteiten op de website niet beschikbaar zijn.

 Course form

-Lectures, self-assessment exercises.
+Lectures, coaching sessions, and self-assessment exercises.

 Werkvormen